creatxrgithub/tiny-youtube-downloader/README.md

-# slow down your downloads
+# free your hands, but slow down. please.

 ```
 'use strict'